 Average Aruba Weather Year-Round

 Planning a tropical getaway from the cold at home?
 Or planning for the ultimate summer vacay?
-Maybe you don’t want it to be too hot, cold, humid or rainy.
+Maybe you don’t want it to be too hot, cold, humid, or rainy.
 On average, weather in Aruba hardly goes below 75 degrees, so you never have to worry about packing a jacket.
 Aruba’s weather in the winter months is warm and sunny, with little rain.
 The great news is Aruba is also outside of the hurricane belt, so chances of threatening storms are very slim.

 In peak summertime, weather in Aruba during June or July can reach as high as the 90’s.
 This makes the water warmer to swim in!
-It’s also a little more humid during this time, so if you’re looking to avoid some wet air make sure to plan an Aruba vacation during April through August.
+It’s also a little more humid during this time, so if you’re looking to avoid some wet air make sure to plan an Aruba vacation from April through August.

 Visit Aruba early in the year for cooler temperatures and little rain.
 It’s a great tropical getaway from the snow up north.
 If a true island vacation is what you’re after with tons of sun and warm waters, April through August will be your best bet.
 The most rainfall is seen from September to December in Aruba, but most days are still going to stay warm.
-The best time to go to Aruba in terms of weather though, is probably going to be in the summer months when it’s warm and there is little rainfall.
+The best time to go to Aruba in terms of weather though is probably going to be in the summer months when it’s warm and there is little rainfall.

 Aruba Tourist Season

 If you don’t mind the crowds but are concerned with resort prices, January to March is going to be a time to avoid.
 You’ll probably spend more of your club points or see higher hotel prices compared to any other time of year.
-Looking for a deal and less crowds?
+Looking for a deal and fewer crowds?
 The best time to go to Aruba will be in April through August.